Adhishree21/daily_thoughts/README.md

 _Your daily spark of wisdom!_

-## 🗓️ Date: **2025-07-23**
+## 🗓️ Date: **2025-07-24**

 ### 💬 Today's Insight:
 ```
-> I have measured the heavens, now I shall measure the shadows of Earth. ❤️ - Johannes Kepler
+> Don't judge each day by the harvest you reap but by the seeds that you plant. ❤️ - Robert Louis Stevenson
 ```

 ---